Banging Toolbox

 Most modern cordless drills use lithium-ion batteries that hold the charge longer than traditional nickel-cadmium batteries.

-Lithium-ion batteries also have longer run times and charge much more quickly than their nickel-cadmium counterparts.
+Furthermore, lithium-ion batteries have longer run times and charge much more quickly than their nickel-cadmium counterparts.

 Now, lithium-ion batteries typically range from 18 volts to 24, 28, and even 36 volts, compared to the 7.2-volt battery packs used in early models of cordless drills.